An Easy DIY Bean Bag Toss Game to play with Grandchildren

 2 hula hoops

 dollar store felt in assorted colours ( 2 sheets per bean bag)

 Cut out all the felt pieces, you will need two full patterns, one body and two of each of the wing patterns.
 My granddaughters could help me with cutting out the fabric.

-The lady bug follows the same basic process as the butterfly:
+The ladybug follows the same basic process as the butterfly:

 Cut out all the pattern pieces, you will need 2 bodies, 2 wings, 4 antennas, 1 heart, and 9 spots.
 If you want to make the ladybugs glitter you can add some dollar store beads.

 Applique the wings to the body.